ValantisAndreas/IoT-Live-streaming/README.md

 # SmartHome System

 <p align="center"> 	This project was part of the Analysis and Design of Information Systems course at NTUA.
 (2022-23, Fall Semester) <p>
+An IoT live streaming system for smart homes, leveraging artificial data inspired by real-world scenarios.
+The system stores data in the OpenTSDB - a time series database- while performing aggregations.
+Users can monitor the system using an open-source visualization platform, which presents data through various informative graphs.

 ## IoT-Live-streaming ~ TEAM 10
 <p align="center">